This post contains affiliate links.

 Start Looking At Your Diet!

-The foods that we eat play a huge role in our overall health – physical and mental.
+No one wants to change their diet, you have no idea how I understand that BUT the foods that we eat play a huge role in our overall health – physical and mental.

 A change in your diet could be all that is needed to stop trichotillomania.